Eduard2303/Eduard-Projects/README.md

 # Eduard-Projects

-This is where i work on diffrent projects for school or personal.
+This is where i work on school or personal projects.